 Loading the Presto card from time to time is mandatory for any transit user in the Toronto area.
-Unfortunately, the app is plagued with many UX/UI issues shown by the overwhelmingly negative feedback from its users in the app store.
+Unfortunately, the app is plagued with many UX/UI issues shown by the overwhelmingly negative feedback in the app store.

 In addition to seeing how users feel about the app, we also want to better understand the goal of the Presto app.
-This is to ensure the that the app's redevelopment will retain its fidelity with the goal of the app.
+This is to ensure the that the app's redesign will retain its fidelity with the app's ultimate goal.

 “Let users easily manage and instantly load their Presto card on the go.” - Presto Website

 Our team decided to narrow down the problem since the app had many other utilities outside of loading the card.
 With the goal of the app clearly laid out, we decided to revamp the user flow that ties most locally to the app’s goal:

 As a team, we presented our designs, process, and value proposition to the company.